cfrazier1978/conviction-voting-cadcad/docs/index.md

 # Aragon Conviction Voting

-This cadCAD model and notebook series is a collaboration between [Aragon Project](https://aragon.org), [1Hive](https://1hive.org), [BlockScience](https://block.science), and [the Commons Stack](https://commonsstack.org).
+This cadCAD model and notebook series is a collaboration between <a href="https://aragon.org" target="_blank">Aragon Project</a>, [1Hive](https://1hive.org), [BlockScience](https://block.science), and [the Commons Stack](https://commonsstack.org).
 A brief table of contents follows to explain the file structure of the various documents produced in this collaboration.

 ## Table of Contents
 ### 1. Supporting documentation for context